JenanMannette/Reddit-Clone/README.md

-# Reddit-Clone built using Angularjs
+# Reddit-Clone built using Angular.js